matuteiglesias/journal/content/Dev/2025-02-11_Enhanced_DirectoryProcessor_with_Automation.md

 ## 📅 2025-02-11 — Session: Enhanced DirectoryProcessor with Automation

 **🕒 20:45–21:15**
-**🏷️ Labels**: DirectoryProcessor, automation, file processing, Python, metadata
+**🏷️ Labels**: Directoryprocessor, Automation, File Processing, Python, Metadata
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to enhance the `DirectoryProcessor` class by integrating new functionalities for file indexing, metadata extraction, and [[automation]] through a watcher system.
+The goal of this session was to enhance the `DirectoryProcessor` class by integrating new functionalities for file indexing, metadata extraction, and automation through a watcher system.

 ### Key Activities
 - Integrated the `process_file_metadata()` function into the `index_files()` method, improving file indexing and metadata extraction.